How Do I Know If My Dog Is a Healthy Weight?

 Overweight Versus Obese Dogs

 Beyond these basics, you can choose between “off the shelf” weight control dog foods and unique veterinary formulas available through many veterinarians.
-Also called “therapeutic diets,” these veterinary formula diets are generally designed for the obese pet.
+Also called “therapeutic diets,” these veterinary formula diets are generally designed for obese pets.
 Obese dogs and cats are 20 percent over their ideal weight.
 Therapeutic diets are often the most restricted in fat and calorie content.

 What Should I Feed My Underweight Dog?

 Foods created specifically for underweight dogs, sometimes called “performance” foods, usually contain higher protein and fat than usual.
-This higher protein and fat levels can help build muscle mass.
+These higher protein and fat levels can help build muscle mass.
 They aren’t merely the doggie equivalent of Big Macs, says Nelson.
 They’re just much more calorically dense than other foods, allowing dogs to eat a “normal” amount but supplying it with more calories per bite.

 Nelson believes it’s a better option than giving more significant portions of “regular” food.
 “If a pet becomes accustomed to eating a large amount per day, it may be more difficult to transition it [back] when it’s achieved an ideal weight.”